Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How should Product Backlog Items be chosen when multiple Scrum Teams work from the same Product Backlog?

 - [ ] The Product Owner should provide each team with its own Product Backlog.
-- [x] The Development Teams pull in work in agreement with the Product Owner.
+- [x] The Developers pull in work in agreement with the Product Owner.
 - [ ] Each Scrum Team takes an equal numbers of items.
 - [ ] The Scrum Team with the highest velocity pulls Product Backlog Items first.
 - [ ] The Product Owner decides.